mia-ktlk/tEEHMsearchsustainable/README.md

 Search Sustainable is a web application that helps users find everyday products from sustainable and ethical sources.
 The goal of this app is a helpful tool that directs consumers to better purchasing options.
 A list of commonly used resources that I find helpful are listed in the acknowledgements.

+### Process
+To view one of our first prototypes click here: https://search-sustainable.herokuapp.com/ .
+Our app has evolved since then, and we will are excited to show off these new features at the demo!

 <!-- AUTHORS-->
 ## Authors